Ealab-collab/reactive-json-docs/README.md

 The usual commands can be found in the annex [README-CRA.md](README-CRA.md).

-The following is the specific documentation for the *reactive-json* project.
+The following is the specific documentation for the *reactive-json-standalone* project.

+### Build directory `/build`

+When you build this project with `npm run build`, a demo website is created in `/build`.

+The JS and CSS assets are located in `/build/static`.
+Copy those files into your website project and load them.
+The JS file will work over `<reactive-json>` HTML tags on the rendered page.

 ### Public directory `/public`